augustusbd/editor/README.md

 # Editor - Image Cropper (Python)

 The main objective of this project is to create a program that will act as an editor of sorts.
-It will go through an user's files, making changes to files as it sees fit.
+It will go through an user's files, making changes to files as it seems fit.
 Project is being developed on Ubuntu 16.04.

 The first iteration of this program will crop multiple images using a template chosen by user.